 - Hiring virtual assistants for administrative and marketing tasks.

-- Using teleconferencing technology to meet with clients, and some courts implemented the technology to hold video hearings.
+- Using teleconferencing technology to meet with clients, some courts implemented the technology to hold video hearings.

 - Leveraging electronic signature and agreement software.